Kubczor/dog-breed-classifier/README.md

 ## 🚀 Features

-- Upload images via API or Android app
+- Upload images via Android app
 - Predicts dog breed using a deep learning model
 - Easy to run locally or deploy